aibos-dev/aibos-code-reviewer-extension/README.md

 Now your API is live at `http://localhost:8000`.

-The docs are also available at `http://localhost:8000/docs` .
+The docs are also available at `http://localhost:8000/docs`.

 ---

-## **Development Environment Setup with Dev Containers**
+## **Development Environment Setup**

 1. **Prerequisites:**

    - Install **Docker**: [https://www.docker.com/](https://www.docker.com/)
-   - Install **Visual Studio Code**: [https://code.visualstudio.com/](https://code.visualstudio.com/)
-   - Install the **Dev Containers** extension in VS Code.
+   - Install your preferred code editor or IDE

-2. **Setting Up the Dev Container:**
+2. **Setting Up Development Environment:**

+   - Clone the repository and navigate to the project directory
-   - Open the project in VS Code.
+   - Set up the environment variables as described in the installation section
-   - Press `F1`, search for **"Reopen in Container"**, and select it.
-   - The container will be built and configured automatically.
+   - Install the development dependencies

 3. **Accessing the Development Environment:**

-   - Open a terminal inside VS Code.
+   - Open a terminal in your project directory
-   - Run the API: `uvicorn src.main:app --reload`.
+   - Run the API: `uvicorn src.main:app --reload`
-   - Access the API at `http://localhost:8000`.
+   - Access the API at `http://localhost:8000`

 ---